 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 If you’re a coffee-lover, you might like to enjoy a snack with your mid-morning cup.
 I know I do!
-Sometimes I’ll have something nutritious such as a muffin or granola bar, but some mornings, all I want is a treat—something sweet that’ll lift up my mood.
+Sometimes, I’ll have something nutritious, such as a muffin or granola bar, but some mornings, all I want is a treat—something sweet that’ll lift my mood.

-These mocha madeleines might very well be the perfect coffee companion!
+Mocha madeleines might very well be the perfect coffee companion!
 These madeleines are infused with espresso and cocoa, which gives them a deep flavor and stunning color.
-They’re not too sweet, which is why they’re just so perfect as a snack or evening treat.
+They’re not too sweet, so they’re perfect as a snack or evening treat.

 When I serve these mocha madeleines for dessert, I like to do something extra special: dip the madeleines in an espresso glaze.
 This adds a lovely, sweet touch to the tiny cakes and makes them extra pretty.
-The glaze sets as the madeleines rest, so it also adds a bit of a crunch that nicely contrasts with the tender madeleines.
+The glaze sets as the madeleines rest, adding a bit of a crunch that nicely contrasts with the tender madeleines.

-You’ll never see me saying this, but stick to instant coffee, just this once: powdered espresso provides the most aromatic mocha flavor to these madeleines.
+You’ll never see me saying this, but you really want to use instant coffee in these madeleines—instant espresso, that is.
+Powdered espresso provides the most aromatic mocha flavor to these madeleines.
 Brewed espresso would add too much liquid to the batter, and also wouldn’t add such a punchy flavor.
 If you can’t find powdered espresso, use coffee granules, but make sure to crush them with the back of a spoon to turn them into powder before you add them to the recipe.

-Dip them in—or don’t: The espresso glaze helps to underline the mocha flavor of the madeleines and gives them a sweeter touch.
+The espresso glaze helps underline the madeleines’ mocha flavor and gives them a sweeter touch.
 You can dip the madeleines at an angle, and the contrast between the light glaze and the super-dark madeleines makes them just stunning.
 The glaze sets after a few minutes and adds a bit of crunch to the treat.
-I find this combination just irresistible, but the mocha madeleines are just as delightful on their own, especially if you plan to serve them as an afternoon snack or for teatime.
+I find this combination irresistible, but the mocha madeleines are just as delightful on their own, especially if you plan to serve them as an afternoon snack or for teatime.

-Make the batter ahead of time and enjoy freshly baked madeleines for days to come: Refrigerating madeleine batter isn’t optional: this is one of the keys to producing perfectly humpy cakes.
-The batter can be kept refrigerated in an airtight container for up to 3 days
+…and enjoy freshly baked madeleines for days to come.
+Refrigerating madeleine batter isn’t optional: this is one of the key tips to help you produce perfectly humpy cakes.
+The batter can be refrigerated in an airtight container for up to 3 days.

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.